Xinyi-Ding/Scolarly-Net/Documents/ArchitectureDesign.md

 - `Docker`: A containerization platform that encapsulates applications and their environments for consistent deployment across different systems.
 Docker ensures that applications run the same, regardless of where they are deployed.
 It provides a way to package the application with its environment and dependencies into a container, which can be transported and run anywhere Docker is supported.

 #### *Component Dependencies:*
-- `Frontend Container -> All Frontend Components`: The frontend container bundles all frontend components including Vue, Vuex, ElementUI, Webpack, Axios, and ECharts.
+- `Frontend Container -> All Frontend Components`: The frontend container bundles all frontend components including Vue, Vuex, VuesticUI, Webpack, Axios, and vis.js.
 This container is responsible for the presentation layer of the application, providing the user interface and handling interactions with the user.

 - `Backend Container -> All Backend Components (Except Grobid Component)`: The backend container encompasses the components required for the application's server-side operations, such as FastAPI, Python, and MongoDB.
 This container handles API requests, business logic, data processing, and analysis.
 It interacts with the frontend container to serve processed data and accept user inputs.